Report: LSU sending planes to Oxford for Lane Kiffin, his family as parties try to solidify deal

 BATON ROUGE - LSU officials are sending planes to Oxford on Sunday morning for Lane Kiffin and his family as the two sides try to solidify a deal, Yahoo Sports' Ross Dellenger said.

 Dellenger reported that LSU and Kiffin's representatives held a call after LSU played Oklahoma.
+According to ESPN's Marty Smith, Kiffin is set to hold a team meeting a 9 a.m.
+Sunday and announce his future plans.

 Kiffin's future at the university was unclear after Ole Miss beat Mississippi State in the Egg Bowl to finish the regular season 11-1 on Friday.
 This comes after Ole Miss athletic director Keith Carter issued a statement saying Kiffin's decision on whether he leaves the program would come following their game versus Mississippi State.